 11. The DCCF delivers the analytics to the notification endpoint.

-12. When the analytics consumer no longer wants analytics to be collected or has received all the analytics it needs, it invokes Ndccf_DataManagement_Unsubscribe (Subscription Correlation ID) as specified in clause 8.2.3, using the Subscription Correlation Id received in response to its subscription in step 1.
+12. When the analytics consumer no longer wants analytics to be collected or has received all the analytics it needs, it invokes Ndccf_DataManagement_Unsubscribe (Subscription Correlation ID) as specified in clause 8.2.3, using the Subscription Correlation ID received in response to its subscription in step 1.

 13. If the analytics are being provided by an ADRF and there are no other analytics consumers subscribed to the analytics, the DCCF invokes Nadrf_DataManagement_RetrievalUnsubscribe as specified in clause 10.2.7 to unsubscribe from the ADRF.